 - Proteins are either complete or incomplete.
 Complete proteins, usually found in animal products, provide all the essential amino acids that your body cannot produce on its own.
 Incomplete proteins, usually found in vegetables and grains, lack one or more of these amino acids.
 Hemp contains all 20 amino acids, including all 9 essential ones making it one of the very few plant sources of complete protein.

 - In addition to the amino acid content, the ratio of these amino acids defines a protein’s quality.
 Hemp seeds contain a desirable ratio of amino acids, making it closer to the quality of animal-based proteins than almost any other plant.
+Another benefit of hemp.

 - Hemp offers a more complete and richer source of protein than any other seed, including chia.

-- The fibre found in hemp is soluble and easily broken down by our bodies unlike some other plant based fibres so it is less likely to cause bloating.
+- The fibre found in hemp is soluble and easily broken down by our bodies unlike some other plant-based fibres so it is less likely to cause bloating.

 Vitamins and Minerals